-In this tutorial, you learn how to integrate DocuSign with Azure Active Directory (Azure AD).
-Integrating DocuSign with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate DocuSign with Microsoft Azure Active Directory (Azure AD).
+When you integrate DocuSign with Azure AD, you can:

-- You can control in Azure AD who has access to DocuSign.
+- Use Azure AD to control who has access to DocuSign.

 Adding DocuSign from the gallery